Call Now Request FREE consultation - 1866-758-4529

 Conclusion: A Call for Collective Responsibility

-The key to making I-45 safer is for the highway to be improved and for everyone to be more aware, prepared, and cautious.
+The key to making I-45 safer is to improve the highway and increase awareness, preparedness, and caution among all users.
 Through these measures, the hope is to transform I-45 into a safer route for all who travel on it.

 About Greg Baumgartner